 Torte is made by placing thin layers of cakes over each other, with whipped cream between each one.
 It is popular in Austria since it doesn’t require too much extensive knowledge about baking to make.

-42. Teriyaki
+61. Teriyaki

 Teriyaki is believed to be invented in the 1700s in Japan.
 It is made by combining a mixture of soy sauce, honey, brown sugar, garlic, ginger, and mirin.
 Teriyaki is most commonly known for its sweetness and salty taste with a thick consistency.

 The world has become much more familiar with teriyaki than ever as it’s often used to marinate or glaze meat for BBQ.
+If you’re short on time, store-bought bottled teriyaki sauce is a popular choice that can help you whip up a flavorful meal with ease.

 Learn how to make Teriyaki chicken for your next meal.

-43. Tabasco
+62. Tabasco

-Tabasco or hot sauce is an American type of chili sauce known for its aggressive spiciness.
 Because it’s made from pure pepper, it is suggested that people should only use a little of the sauce every time to avoid any side effects like nausea or shivering due to overconsumption.

-44. Tahini
+63. Tahini

 The sauce is made by grounding sesame seeds into a paste consistency, which is then mixed with a bit of oil and salt for flavor.
 This Middle East condiment has a silken consistency with an earthy and nutty taste, making it different from peanut butter.